carlos-alonso-mongodb/graphlookup-mdb/README.md

 <h4> Steps To Run </h4>

 * Create two new collection called "persons" and "places", and import the collections "graph.persons.json" (you need to unzip the file "graph.persons.json.zip previously") and "graph.places.json".
+* The code you'll find here use mongoshell syntax, but you can also use MongoDB Compass or any driver to run the code.
-* Define index ready for use by the subsequent graphlookups.
-You can find an example below creating the index through mongoshell:
+* Define index ready for use by the subsequent graphlookups:
    ```js
     db.places.createIndex({name: 1})
    ```